zuyan9/ha-dji-power-ble/docs/accessory-controls.md

 # SDC accessories, car-charger, and USB output controls

-These entities use the station's existing Bluetooth connection.
+These use the existing Bluetooth connection.
 SDC accessory readings and SDC and car-charger controls are enabled on Power 1000, Power 1000 V2, and Power 2000; USB output switches are enabled on Power 1000 Mini.
-They appear when the station reports a supported accessory or switch record.

 ## Accessory information and input readings